St John's Offers the following Services;

 To report changes or unexpected events with your counsellor as related to your problem.

 To keep appointments or to give at least 24 hours advance notice when you need to cancel or reschedule an appointment and to pay the agreed fees to the counsellor.
-I reserve the right to charge a late cancellation fee of £20 with less than 48 hours notice or a £40 non attendance fee for less than 24 hours for each missed or late cancellation of a session.
+I reserve the right to charge a late cancellation fee that is equal to 50% of the session fee with less than 48 hours notice or the full fee will be charged for if less than 24 hours for each missed or late cancellation of a session.

 Should you arrive late for a session, or decide to end a session before the scheduled time my standard fee remains applicable.
 If you arrive late for a session, I will not be able to extend the session beyond the allocated time.